spinframework/spin-js-sdk/README.md

 make
 ```

-The build produces the `spinjs` utility, which is used to build wasm modules from Javascript or Typescript source.
+The build produces the `spinjs` utility, which is used to build wasm modules from JavaScript or TypeScript source.
 For convenience you can move `spinjs` to a directory in your path - e.g., `sudo cp target/release/spinjs /usr/local/bin/spinjs`.

 #### Build and run the examples